firelab/wns/README.md

 Current issues needing fixing - sometimes date time only sets the year, some IPs are unique each time? maybe an issue with the api

+ ++++ I THINK the issue is I should change the IP fetching code because it does not seem to be the best way right now